anewton1998/rdap_guide/src/protocol/object_classes.md

 # Object Classes

-In RDAP, the information being queried is an RDAP object, and the types or classes of those object are known as object classes.
+In RDAP, the information being queried is an RDAP object, and the types or classes of those objects are known as object classes.
 They are defined in [RFC 9083](https://datatracker.ietf.org/doc/html/rfc9083).
 Each instance of an object class is **REQUIRED** to have the [`objectClassName`](common_data_structures.md#objectclassname) attribute.